Anthony Davis NBA Playoffs Player Props: Lakers vs. Grizzlies

-The Los Angeles Lakers, Anthony Davis included, match up versus the Memphis Grizzlies at 3:00 PM ET on Sunday in the 2023 NBA Playoffs.
+Anthony Davis and his Los Angeles Lakers teammates match up versus the Memphis Grizzlies in the 2023 NBA Playoffs, at 7:30 PM ET on Wednesday.

-Below, we dig into Davis' stats and trends to help you pick out the most appealing prop bets.
+Below we will look at Davis' stats and trends, helping you make good picks on prop bets.

 Anthony Davis Prop Bets vs. the Grizzlies